Hermann von Lüninck: Family and early life

 Lüninck was a member of an old Catholic Lower Rhine noble family.
 His father was the owner of a large estate and his elder brother Ferdinand von Lüninck later would become the Oberpräsident of the Province of Westphalia.
 In 1925, he married Ferdinandine Bertha Countess von und zu Westerholt and Gysenberg (1897–1945).
 The marriage produced seven children.

-Lüninck studied law at universities in Munich, Freiburg, Münster and Göttingen.
+Lüninck studied law at the Ludwig-Maximilians-Universität München, the University of Freiburg, the University of Münster, and the University of Göttingen.
 After passing the preliminary state law examination in 1914, he volunteered for service with the Imperial German Army in the First World War.
 He served with the elite Guards Rifles Battalion and in the Luftstreitkräfte.
 He was wounded in action, earned the Iron Cross 1st and 2nd class and left the military in 1919 with the rank of Oberleutnant.
 In October 1920, Lüninck passed his Rechtassessor examination and worked from 1920 to 1922 as a lawyer in the Prussian Ministry of the Interior.
 From 1923 to 1925 he was deputy general secretary of the Rhenish Farmers' Association (Rhenische Bauernvereins) and in March 1925 he was elected president of the Rhenish Chamber of Agriculture (Rheinische Landwirtschaftskammer).
 In 1929, Lüninck also took on the office of president of the Rhenish Farmers' Association and of the Rhenish Agricultural League (Rheinischer Landbund) and, in 1931, that of president of the Rhenish Agricultural Cooperative Association (Rheinischer Landwirtschaftlichen Genossenschaftsverbands).

 As a member of the conservative German National People's Party (DNVP) and with his multiple and influential agricultural positions in the early 1930s, Lüninck was repeatedly considered for the Reich Food and Agriculture Minister in any potential right-wing conservative government.
 On 3 June 1932, in a personal letter to the State Secretary in the Presidential Chancellery, Otto Meissner, Lüninck advocated including the Nazi Party in the Reich government.
 However, he refused to sign the industrial petition submitted by 19 representatives of industry, finance, and agriculture on 19 November 1932 that urged German President Paul von Hindenburg to appoint Adolf Hitler as German Chancellor.